-- The duration and preservation of the fund.

-- The purposes of the Institute and the donor-restricted endowment fund.

-- General economic conditions.

-- The possible effects of inflation and deflation.

-- The expected total return from income and the appreciation of investments.
+- The duration and preservation of the fund. - The purposes of the Institute and the donor-restricted endowment fund. - General economic conditions. - The possible effects of inflation and deflation. - The expected total return from income and the appreciation of investments.

-- Other resources of the Institute.

-- The investment policies of the Institute.

 8. Net Assets (continued)